Skip to Main Content

 The main principles of what you can apply for are:

-• The expenditure was after the date on your grant agreement. i.e. not any retrospective costs that were before that.
+• The expenditure is after the date your grant agreement is signed. i.e. we cannot fund costs that you incurred before that date.

-Please ensure you read the detailed list of eligible and ineligible expenditure here before applying to the fund as any applications for ineligible expenditure (or the component of the application that is ineligible) will be rejected.
+Please ensure you read the BYS Application Form Guidance here and detailed list of BYS Eligible and Ineligible Expenditure here before applying to the fund as any applications for ineligible expenditure (or the component of the application that is ineligible) or without the right supporting documents will be rejected.

 What documentation do I need to supply with my application?